The Writers of the Universe

 The Writers of the Universe is the first published book by Stew Stunes.
 The story is a mashup of science fiction and many different genres, often called a bizarre and wild adventure.
 If you like alternative and slightly off-kilter books than this one is for you.
 You’ll never read a story like it in this universe.

 The ending has changed!
 Through their words written in stories and books, The Writers of the Universe control the lives of us all.
 A struggling human author and quite possibly the most unlucky person in existence, is about to leap from the page and journey to realms unknown in order to bring back chaos and freewill to the universe.
 For without uncertainty, without fear of the unknown, there is no point in going through life if its only purpose is to get to the end of the book.

 This is it folks, the final chapter of the Writers of the Universe.
 I hope you all liked it, cause there is more to come in the near future.

-Listen to the music behind the story here: https://fanburst.com/stew-stunes/album/the-writers-of-the-universe
+Listen to the music behind the story here: The Writers of the Universe - The Albume